-- How long will the restoration project take?
+- How long will the water damage restoration project take?

 Depending on the scope of the project and the amount of damage to your home and its contents, the restoration process may require several phases before completion.
 A thorough evaluation and assessment of all damage will be done before the estimate of a completion date can be established.
 Through it all, your ServiceMaster Restore Project Manager will communicate details to you and your Insurance Provider clearly and effectively, to make the process seamless.

 Any construction project unrelated to your loss is considered non-insured work.
 At your request, we will provide a separate estimate for non-insured construction projects, and this work will require separate authorization and payment terms.
 If the non-insured work will delay the completion of an insured portion, then the situation must first be discussed with your Insurance Adjuster and the ServiceMaster Restore Project Manager.

 ServiceMaster Restore is available to take your call 24 hours a day, 7 days a week, 365 days a year.
 Depending on the situation and conditions, a ServiceMaster Restore representative will arrive at your home for an initial evaluation within a 2 to 4 hours of receiving the call, or sooner.